 Inspections might range from a simple visual check to a detailed inspection and test, but will not form part of the manufacturer's routine recommended maintenance schedule and not part of the operator's daily check.

 Users must ensure that:

-- if safety of equipment is dependent on installation conditions, it is inspected after installation and before use, or after assembly at a new site; and - if conditions may cause deterioration, it is inspected at suitable intervals and each time any exceptional occurrences, such as damage or serious breakdown.
+- Where safety of equipment is dependent on installation conditions, it is inspected after installation and before use, or after assembly at a new site; - Where conditions may cause deterioration, it is inspected at suitable intervals and each time any exceptional occurrences, such as damage or serious breakdown occur.

-Examples of safety critical items which may need regular inspection include PTO guards, chain saw guards, tractor cab condition, a roll bar damaged in an accident and the parking brake.
-Any inspection made under this Regulation must be recorded and results retained until the next inspection takes place.
+Examples of safety critical items under the above, which may need regular inspection, include PTO guards, chainsaw guards, tractor cab condition, a roll bar damaged in an accident and the parking brake.
+Any inspection made under this Regulation must be recorded and results retained until the next inspection under this Regulation takes place.

-Employers must also ensure that no work equipment leaves their undertaking or is borrowed or hired and used, unless accompanied by evidence of its last inspection under this Regulation.
+Employers must also ensure that no work equipment leaves their undertaking or is obtained from another undertaking (borrowed or hired) and used, unless accompanied by evidence of its last inspection under this Regulation.